marcusryden92/circadium/documentation/calendar-generation-deep-dive.md

 [buildSchedulingStrategy.ts](../utils/calendar-generation/helpers/CalendarGenerator/buildSchedulingStrategy.ts) always includes `EarliestSlotStrategy`. `LocationGroupingStrategy` is added only if a `travelTimeMatrix` was supplied.
 Weights default to `DEFAULT_STRATEGY_WEIGHTS` but can be overridden per call.

 > Note: task urgency / deadline prioritization is **not** a strategy.
-Scores are computed once at the top of `CalendarGenerator.execute()` via `scoreCandidatesAndRootGoals` and consumed by `sortByPriorityAndConstraints` before any slot scoring.
+Scores are computed once at the top of `CalendarGenerator.generate()` via `scoreCandidatesAndRootGoals` and consumed by `sortByPriorityAndConstraints` before any slot scoring.

 ---